 David Chappell is Principal of Chappell & Associates in San Francisco, California.
 Through his speaking, writing, and consulting, he helps people around the world understand, use, and make better decisions about new technology.

 David's comments have appeared in The New York Times, CNN.com, and many other publications.
-Earlier in his career, he wrote networking software, chaired a U.S. national standardization working group, and played keyboards with the Peabody-award-winning Children's Radio Theater.
+Earlier in his career, he wrote networking software, chaired a U.S. national standardization working group, and played keyboards in a funk band.
 David holds a B.S. in Economics and an M.S. in Computer Science, both from the University of Wisconsin-Madison.